Data availability

 In the following you find background information about the geographic and temporal coverage of GEMStat as well as available station types and parameters.

-Geographic coverage
+Geographic data coverage

 Temporal coverage